-Impatiens (Impatiens walleriana) are colorful annual flowers that just keep going all summer long.
+Impatiens (Impatiens spp.) are colorful annual flowers that just keep going all summer long.
+Although there are numerous species of impatiens, each with its own merits, the ubiquitous "busy Lizzy" (Impatiens walleriana) has been a bedding favorite of gardeners for generations.
 They love the shade and often grow where not much else will, but they'll also tolerate a bit of sunlight if you're diligent about watering them.
 They do require regular irrigation, but impatiens need little else from their garden keepers.

 Video of the Day

-Impatiens flowers are unique in that you can control how they grow.
-They can grow anywhere from 6 to 30 inches tall, and the height you get depends somewhat on how you plant them.
+Impatiens grow anywhere from 6 to 30 inches tall, depending on species and cultivar.
+But you can sometimes manipulate their size depending on how you space them.
 Impatiens spaced several inches apart will spread out and stay low on the ground.
 If you plant your impatiens closer together, they'll grow up rather than out and will become taller.

 Best Uses for Impatiens

 Impatiens plants are incredibly versatile plants that work well throughout the landscape.
 You can use them as border plants or to fill and accent flower beds.
-They're perfect for filling garden gaps like a ground cover, and they love the shade, so you can use them to get an effervescent pop of color even if your outdoor space lacks direct sunlight.
+They're perfect for filling garden gaps like a ground cover, and they love the shade, so you can use them for a stunning pop of color even if your outdoor space lacks direct sunlight.

 Impatiens also thrive in containers and work with other annuals in planters and window boxes.
 Many gardeners grow impatiens in hanging baskets.
 They keep blooming all summer long and don't require deadheading, so you can even use them to add color in hard-to-reach areas of your garden where high-maintenance plants are a curse rather than a blessing.